+- Restorative Conversations

+- Natural consequences (loss of certain privileges)

 - In School Intervention

 - In School Suspension

 - Out of School Suspension

-- Restorative Conversations

-- Refocus

 - Other determined actions determined for learning, restoration, or re-engagement needs

 9. Expulsion

 DSST works closely with Denver Public Schools on situations where an expulsion hearing may be warranted.
 After a proper investigation and hearing, in accordance with Denver Public Schools policy JK-R, Student Conduct and Discipline Procedures, a student may be recommended for expulsion from DSST.
 Parents/Guardians will be notified before a student is formally recommended for an expulsion hearing.